|January 1, 2018||January 1, 2023 or 100,000-miles|

 MORE ABOUT MITSUBISHI WARRANTIES:

 Mitsubishi is in the middle of a brand overhaul.
-However, an ambitious company like Mitsubishi that has been around since the 1800s will find a way to catch up.
-Look beyond Mitsubishi’s own website for important information about your vehicle’s history including automotive recalls and technical service bulletins that may have been posted.
-The key is to stay knowledgeable when it comes to anything and everything that could go wrong with your Mitsubishi car, truck, or SUV.
+However, an ambitious company like Mitsubishi, which has been around since the 1800s, will find a way to catch up.
+Look beyond Mitsubishi’s website for important information about your vehicle’s history, including automotive recalls and technical service bulletins that may have been posted.
+The key is staying knowledgeable about anything that could go wrong with your Mitsubishi car, truck, or SUV.

 Mitsubishi Company Website: MitsubishiCars.com